 As a director of photography, he lensed successful campaigns for Nokia, Red Balloon, Kayak, and Veet, as well as films for non-profit institutions such as Iridescent and Junior Blind of America.
 One of these films, Junior Blind Olympics, which he lensed and directed, was acclaimed with an Honorable Mention at the 2015 My Hero International Film Festival.

-Jean Paulo is represented by In Good Company®, a production company based in São Paulo focused on creating content for all media.
-He is currently working on the feature O Caso Morel, based of the first romance written by Rubem Fonseca, alongside the acclaimed director Suzana Amaral (Hora da Estrela, Hotel Atlântico, Uma Vida em Segredo).
+Jean Paulo is currently working on the feature O Caso Morel, based of the first romance written by Rubem Fonseca, alongside the acclaimed writer/director Suzana Amaral (Hora da Estrela, Hotel Atlântico, Uma Vida em Segredo).